lachrist/estree-sentry-2/README.md

     "foo": 123
   }
   ```
-- Branded types for: variable, label, source, specifier, public key, and private
+- Arbitrary strings and numbers are branded to make types more explicit and
-  key.
-Definitions [here](lib/brand.d.ts).
-Turning these data from generic
+  prevent mix-ups.
+For instance, the name of identifier could be `VariableName`
-  string to their own brand, makes types more explicit and prevent some mix-ups.
+  or `LabelName` depending on the context.

 ## Removed nonsensical nodes